pustotnik/zenmake/docs/buildconf-taskparams.rst

     task you may need to specify the same libraries for all other tasks which depend on the current task.
-For example, you set library 'mylib' to the task A but the task B has parameter ``use`` with 'A', then it's recommended to add 'mylib' to the parameter ``libs`` of the task B. Otherwise you can get link error ``... undefined reference to ...`` or something like that.
+For example, you set library 'mylib' to the task A but the task B has parameter ``use`` with 'A', then it's recommended to add 'mylib' to the parameter ``libs`` for the task B. Otherwise you can get link error ``... undefined reference to ...`` or something like that.
-    Some other ways to solve this problem includes using environment variable ``LD_LIBRARY_PATH`` or changing of /etc/ld.so.conf file.
-But last way usually is not recommended.
+    Some other ways to solve this problem include using environment variable ``LD_LIBRARY_PATH`` or changing of /etc/ld.so.conf file.
+But usually last method is not recommended.

     Example: